 - start tomorrow

-- read books but do nothing
+- read books but do nothing the books suggested

-- blame the circumstances
+- blame my circumstances

 - value the opinion of others more than my own